ttuegel/haskell-love-2021/README.md

 ## Weak head normal form

-We can evaluate any expression by pattern matching, if the constructors of its type are in scope.

-If a term is evaluated to its outermost constructor or lambda, we say it is in _weak head normal form_.
+A term is in _weak head normal form_ if it is evaluated to its outermost constructor or lambda.

-Note: `newtype` constructors are _not_ real constructors!

 These terms are in weak head normal form: